csessig86/leaflet-maps-intro/readme.md

 	```
 * This loops through each brewery, grabs the brewery's latitude and longitude information and puts it on the map.
 The [L.marker function](http://leafletjs.com/reference.html#marker) is a Leaflet function that is used to create a new marker for each brewery we are looping through.
 It's placed on the map based on the brewery's latitude and longitude information.

-Your map should now look like so:
+Your map should now look like:
 ![alt tag](https://raw.githubusercontent.com/csessig86/leaflet-maps-intro/master/imgs/02.png)

 ####6.
 Add GeoJSON data